-We only process personal data as necessary and for the purpose of providing a functional and user-friendly website.
+Personal data is processed by us only as necessary and for the purpose of providing a functional and user-friendly website.

 I. Information about us as the responsible party